We’re on a mission to transition Toronto away from gas-powered leaf blowers

 We’re a group of Toronto residents determined to create a safer, cleaner and quieter city for all

-Noise Pollution: These leaf blowers can produce noise levels as high as 110 decibels, which can lead to hearing damage, stress, and sleep disturbances.
+Noise Pollution: The gas powered leaf blowers can produce noise levels as high as 110 decibels, which can lead to hearing damage, stress, and sleep disturbances.
+Battery powered leaf blowers produce 70 decibels or less.

-Air Pollution: These fossil fuel burning devices are known to emit high levels of pollutants, including carbon monoxide, nitrogen oxides, and hydrocarbons, which can aggravate respiratory conditions like asthma and bronchitis, cardiovascular diseases, and even certain cancers.
+Air Pollution: These inefficient, fossil fuel burning devices are known to emit high levels of pollutants, including carbon monoxide, nitrogen oxides, and hydrocarbons, which can aggravate respiratory conditions like asthma and bronchitis, and cardiovascular diseases.

-Pollutants like benzene, nitrogen oxides, and volatile organic compounds (VOCs) from these fossil fuel burning devices contribute to air pollution, along with the most prevalent greenhouse gases in ability to heat the planet by trapping heat in the atmosphere, methane and carbon dioxide.
+Global warming: Pollutants from these fossil fuel burning devices like nitrogen oxides, methane, carbon dioxide, and ozone forming volatile organic compounds (VOCs) like benzene, contribute to the most prevalent greenhouse gases in ability to heat the planet by trapping heat in the atmosphere.

 We’re Taking a Stand Because